TaCo Tablet Control

 - Use the Ban button to decline the request and prevent the device requesting further access.

-- Once accepted, the console and tablet connection areas should now show Connected.
+- Once accepted, the console and TaCo connection areas should now show Connected and the console's status bar will show a icon.

 In Engineer Mode TaCo has remote control over the following console parameters: